By Oliver Haslam on Mar 2, 2015

 By Cody Lee on Mar 16, 2013

-I’ve been using an iPhone since the first one launched in 2007, so almost 6 years.
+I’ve been using an iPhone since the first one launched in 2007.
 And in that time, I feel like I’ve learned most of the ins and outs of iOS.
 Like many of you, I’m the one friends and family come to with their tech questions.

 By Christian Zibreg on Jul 17, 2012